VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2025-04-20-stride-community-toolkit-code-only-basics-csharp-bepu-physics.md

     // Handle physics-based movement for cube2
     if (cube2 != null)
     {
-        // Retrieve the RigidbodyComponent, which handles physics interactions var rigidBody = cube2.Get<BodyComponent>();
+        // Retrieve the BodyComponent, which handles physics interactions var rigidBody = cube2.Get<BodyComponent>();

         // We use KeyPressed instead of KeyDown to apply impulses only once per key press.